Optimal sampling for least-squares approximation: Variations, extensions and further topics

 \subsubsection{Sampling numbers and information-based complexity}

 Another major area of focus in the last several years has been the use of (weighted) least-squares approximation, Christoffel sampling and subsampling techniques to provide new results in \textit{information-based complexity} \cite{novak2010trac,novak2008trac}.
-In this line of work, one considers a compact subset $\cK$ of a Banach space, then studies object such as the \textit{(linear) sampling numbers} for $\cK$.
-These measure how well (in a worst-case sense over $\cK$) one can approximate functions in $\cK$ from $m$ samples using arbitrary (linear) reconstruction maps.
-New results have emerged that bound the sampling numbers (for arbitrary $\cK$) in terms of its \textit{Kolmogorov $n$-width}, i.e., the best approximation error (uniformly over $\cK$) that can be achieved by any $n$-dimensional subspace.
+In this line of work, one considers a compact subset $\cK$ of a Banach space, then studies objects such as the \textit{(linear) sampling numbers} for $\cK$.
+These measure how well, in a worst-case sense, one can approximate functions in $\cK$ from $m$ arbitrary pointwise samples using arbitrary (linear) reconstruction maps.
+New results have emerged that bound the sampling numbers of an arbitrary $\cK$ in terms of its \textit{Kolmogorov $n$-width}, i.e., the best approximation error that can be achieved uniformly over $\cK$ using any $n$-dimensional subspace.
 These results show that pointwise samples (known as \textit{standard information}) can constitute near-optimal information for recovery.
-Some of the core ideas of this work can be found in Theorem \ref{thm:ullrich-approach}, including the construction of the measure \ef{opt-meas-krieg} which is due to \cite{krieg2021function,krieg2021functionII}.
-Note that sampling number are often formulated with respect to the $L^2$-norm (as in this article), but recent works also consider other $L^p$-norms -- in particular, the uniform norm.
+Some of the core ideas of this work can be found in Theorem \ref{thm:ullrich-approach}, including the construction of the measure \ef{opt-meas-krieg}, which is due to \cite{krieg2021function,krieg2021functionII}.
+Note that sampling numbers are often formulated with respect to the $L^2$-norm (as in this article), but recent works also consider other $L^p$-norms -- in particular, the uniform norm.
 For a selection of the many recent results in this direction, see \cite{bartel2023constructive,dolbeault2023sharp,krieg2023sampling,dolbeault2022optimal,temlyakov2021optimal,limonova2022sampling,nagel2021new,krieg2021function,krieg2021functionII} and references therein.